esp32m/website/docs/tutorial/building-flashing.md

 ```shell
 $ idf.py build flash
 ```
-This assumes you use serial link to flash the application..
+This assumes you use serial link to flash the application.
 If you want to update using OTA, see [this article](/docs/tutorial/ota)